 - Signatures must be in black or dark ink.

-- Top margin must be 3" on the first page, entire width of page.
+- The top margin must be 3" on the first page, the entire width of the page.
 All other margins are 3/4".

 - The first page must contain the following information: